ircdocs/modern-irc/_includes/modern-appendix.md

 Sent to an [operator](#operators) which has just successfully issued a [`REHASH`](#rehash-message) command.
 The text used in the last param of this message may vary.

+### `ERR_UNKNOWNERROR (400)`

+      "<client> <command>{ <subcommand>} :<info>"

+Indicates that the given command/subcommand could not be processed. `<subcommand>` may repeat for more specific subcommands.

+For example, for an issue with a hypothetical command `PACK`, this may be returned:

+      :example.com 400 dan!~d@n PACK :Could not process multiple invalid parameters

+For an issue with a hypothetical command `PACK` with the subcommand `BOX`, this may be returned:

+      :example.com 400 dan!~d@n PACK BOX :Could not find box to pack

+This numeric indicates a very generalised error (which `<info>` should further explain).
+If there is another more specific numeric which represents the error occuring, that should be used instead.

 ### `ERR_NOSUCHNICK (401)`

       "<client> <nickname> :No such nick/channel"